dboddie/inferno-ports-doc/cortex-m/index.md

 support.
 This is not completely useful for Inferno because the system requires double precision support.
 However, there are single precision instructions that provide some of the operations that Inferno needs.

+The 32-bit ARM ports use an approach where floating point instructions are emulated, maintaining a set of virtual registers.
+This approach is also used except that the hardware registers